sparrowcode/sparrowcode.io-content/README.md

 List of categories available at [/en/meta/categories.json](/en/meta/categories.json).
 If you need an additional category, add it.
 Make sure none of the existing ones fit.

 Authors available at [/en/meta/authors.json](/en/meta/authors.json).
 Fill in a short information about yourself, you can add buttons to the GitHub or your page in the App Store.

-### Publish

-Push changes and make pull request.
-I will approve it shortly and it will be available on website.

 ## Add Apps